-- A general statement listing the means by which it will be determined that the student has met the district’s requirements to graduate (Any adjustments to the district’s standard graduation requirements must be supported by district policy.
-The revised criteria for graduation should be rigorous and clearly measurable.)
+- Any adjustments to the district’s standard graduation/completion requirements must be supported by district policy, and documented in the IEP.
+The revised criteria for completion should be rigorous and clearly measurable

-- A general statement on the student’s current status toward the completion of the requirements in order to meet the target graduation date
+- For learners working towards a regular diploma, current status toward the completion of the requirements/credits in order to meet the target graduation date are documented

-- A target graduation date (the date that the student is expected to have completed the graduation requirements including specified courses and activities)
+- A target graduation/completion date (the date that the student is expected to have completed the program requirements, including specified courses and activities)

-- A list of any additional courses that are not already included in the graduation requirements and are necessary for the student to pursue their postsecondary expectations
+- A list of any additional courses that are not already included in the graduation/completion requirements and are necessary for the student to pursue their postsecondary expectations

 - A list of any activities that the student needs to accomplish in order to pursue their postsecondary expectations

 NOTE: Transition is a multi-year process; all needs may not be addressed in the current IEP but may be included in the course of study for a future IEP.

 When developing a secondary transition IEP, the IEP team must ensure that the annual goals support and align with the student’s postsecondary expectations.
 All areas of postsecondary expectations must have a goal and/or service/activity unless information from the transition assessment indicated there is no need for additional support.